softwareantics/SoftwareAntics.Networking/README.md

 # Project Name

-This is a *WIP* cross-platform project developed in C#.
+This is a *WIP* cross-platform TCP networking library developed in C#.

 ## Getting Started